2007 Fiesta Bowl: The final 1:26 of regulation

 Boise State was thus facing fourth down with 18 yards needed for a first down and only 18 seconds left on the clock.
 Zabransky passed for 15 yards to Drisan James.
-With five Oklahoma defenders playing a "prevent" style defense to prevent a long conversion, James quickly scoop-passed the ball to an in-stride Jerard Rabb, who ran the ball along the left sideline an additional 35 yards for a touchdown.
+With five Oklahoma defenders playing a "prevent" style defense to stop a long conversion, James quickly scoop-passed the ball to an in-stride Jerard Rabb, who ran the ball along the left sideline an additional 35 yards for a touchdown.
 (The hook and lateral play—called "Circus" by Boise State—allowed for at least two more laterals.
 Johnson and Zabransky had trailed Rabb along the sideline as potential outlets or possibly as blockers.)
-The extra point tied the game up at 35 with just seven seconds remaining in regulation, and the game then went into overtime.
+The extra point tied the game at 35 with just seven seconds remaining in regulation, and the game then went into overtime.